How to Quit Smoking Now?

 Are you thinking about quitting smoking but you are not sure if you can do it?
 Well, the truth is that everybody can quit smoking.
-You just need to find a good reason that will motivate you and then turn your focus from craving for a cigarette to getting excited about being free from cigarettes.
+You just need to find a good reason that will motivate you and then turn your focus from craving for a cigarette to get excited about being cigarettes free.

 Sounds too easy?
 Are you interested in learning more about quitting?
 Would you like to know how to quit smoking now?

 What Was the Reason That You Started Smoking?

 Try to remember the time when you started smoking.
 If you’re like the majority, then you probably didn’t like the taste either the smell of your first cigarette.
 So why did you light up your second and every other cigarette then?

 Did you try to impress others?
 Did you feel more adult or more important?
 Did you just want to fit into but you didn’t know a better way?
 Did you seek an acceptance?
 Was that a need for belonging or fear of rejection?

 Or maybe a need for an attention or excitement?
 Were you just curious?
 Did you want to test yourself how long would it take you to become addicted or maybe you thought that you’re in control and won’t become addicted?

 Whatever reason it was, I would say that at the core of every reason is always one or more of the emotional gaps, particularly insecurity, lack of confidence, anxiety or self-doubt.

 So let’s go back to the time when you started smoking.
 You lit that cigarette and suddenly you started to feel more relaxed, more self-assured or more confident.

 Then you lit up another one, and then another one and so on, and you started to associate cigarette with that feeling of relaxation, pleasure or confidence, or whatever feeling it was at that moment.
 And every time you felt insecure or tense and you wanted to relax and calm down, you reached for another cigarette.